 How to Make Paper Butterfly Decorations

 First, cut out your cardstock using my free SVG, DXF, or PDF files found in my resource library.
 If you cut these paper butterflies out on a Cricut or other cutting machine, you’ll want to be sure you have a sharp blade as there are a lot of little details.
-If you’re not sure if your blade is sharp, use the aluminum ball trick to sharpen it.
+If you’re not sure if your bladew will cut well, use the aluminum ball trick to clean it.

 (Optional) Using markers, paints, alcohol inks, or watercolors, lightly paint your inside wings.
 You can do whatever you want here, or nothing at all.
 I think these butterflies are a great way to show off, though, so I think you should just go for it!

 Once your paint is dry, glue the butterflies to the inside wings.
 I found it easiest to turn the butterfly over, spray the entire back with spray adhesive, and then press the inside wing to the back of the butterfly.

 Gently bend the wings up on either side of the butterfly body to lift up the wings.